Jotform Form and Submission Limits: What Happens When You Hit Them

 Upload space limit

 Upload space is cumulative.
 It does not reset monthly.
-Every file uploaded through a file upload field on any form counts against your total upload space.
+Every file uploaded through a file upload field on any form counts against your total.
 When you hit the limit, new file uploads are rejected.
 The respondent sees an error when they try to upload a file.
 The rest of the form may still work, but any field with a file upload will fail.

-To free up space, you need to delete submissions that contain file uploads.
+To free up space, delete submissions that contain file uploads.
 Deleting the form itself also frees the space, but that is usually not what you want.
-There is no way to bulk-delete file attachments while keeping the submission text data.
+There is no way to bulk-strip file attachments while keeping the text data of a submission.

-The practical workaround is consolidation.
+The practical lever is consolidation.
 Combine related forms into a single form with conditional logic routing.
-One intake form with a 'What are you contacting us about?' dropdown that conditionally shows different field sets is functionally three forms in one.
-It uses one form slot and counts toward the view and submission limits of that single form.
+One intake form with a 'What are you contacting us about?' dropdown that conditionally shows different field sets does the work of three forms in one.
+It uses one form slot and draws from the view and submission budget of that single form.

 The upgrade prompt flow

 When you approach or hit a limit, Jotform shows upgrade prompts.
-At 80% of the submission limit, you get an email.
-At 100%, the dashboard shows a banner.
-The over-limit form page itself may display a prompt to the form owner (visible when you are logged in) alongside the rejection message shown to respondents.
+You get an email as you near the monthly submission limit.
+At 100% the dashboard shows a banner.
+The over-limit form page itself may display a prompt to you as the form owner (visible when you are logged in) alongside the rejection message shown to respondents.

 The upgrade path is a single click from the prompt.
 Jotform handles the plan change and prorates the billing.
 The new limits take effect immediately.
-If you upgrade from Bronze to Silver mid-month, you pay the prorated difference, and the Silver submission limit (10,000) applies right away.
+If you upgrade from Bronze to Silver mid-month, you pay the prorated difference, and the Silver monthly submission limit (2,500) applies right away.

 Downgrading is harder.
 If you downgrade from Silver to Bronze mid-cycle and you already have more than 25 forms, you cannot complete the downgrade until you delete forms to get under 25.
-Jotform blocks the plan change until you are within the lower plan's limits.
+Jotform blocks the plan change until you are within the lower plan's limits, and the same applies to any other limit the lower plan would put you over.

 Optimization strategies